rspamd/rspamd.com/doc/modules/dkim_signing.md

 The DKIM signing module has been added in Rspamd 1.5 to provide a relatively simple way to configure DKIM signing, the more flexible alternative being [sign_condition]({{ site.baseurl }}/doc/modules/dkim.html#dkim-signatures) in the DKIM module.

-DKIM signing currently works with Rmilter, Haraka & Communigate.
+DKIM signing currently works with Milter based MTAs (Sendmail, Postfix), Haraka & Communigate.
 For DKIM signing to work, you must [scan outbound mail with rspamd]({{ site.baseurl }}/doc/tutorials/scanning_outbound.html).

 # Principles of operation